 Since 2000, we have hosted Spring into Song.
-At this annual, free concert, the chorus and six other local singing groups perform separately and together in support and celebration of the Trenton Children’s Chorus (TCC).
+At this annual, multi-group, free concert, the chorus is joined by other local singing groups to perform in support and celebration of the Trenton Children’s Chorus (TCC).
 Through contributions, Spring into Song has raised more than $50,000, sending 50 happy and grateful TCC singers to top summer music programs.

 Financial Support for the Hopewell Valley Chorus

 Hopewell Valley Chorus expenses include music purchases and royalties, insurance, honoraria for the director and accompanist, rental of space for rehearsals and concerts, payments to instrumentalists, printing and mailing.
-Our spring fund drive and periodic fundraisers support all of these costs as well as a $1,000 scholarship, annually awarded to a musically gifted high school senior from the Hopewell Valley who plans to pursue music studies at the college level.
+Our fall and spring fund drives, along with periodic fundraisers, support all of these costs as well as a $1,000 scholarship, annually awarded to a musically gifted high school senior from the Hopewell Valley who plans to pursue music studies at the college level.

 Roughly half of the chorus’ income derives from ticket sales, with another quarter coming from member dues.
 The balance depends on the generosity of members and friends, including businesses, and community organizations including Hopewell Harvest Fair and Pennington Day.

 Additional funding for the chorus has been made possible through funding from the New Jersey Council on the Arts / Department of State, a partner agency of the National Endowment for the Arts, and by funds from the Mercer County Cultural and Heritage Commission.